-After receiving a question about adopting out of the foster care system, in light of it being National Adoption Month 2016, I decided to answer it here on this blog.
+After receiving a question about adopting out of the foster care system, and in light of it being National Adoption Month, I decided to answer it here on the blog.

 What do you think about adoption in situations where the child has been removed from their home and is in foster care and can’t go back to their birth parents?

 I recognize that there are many extremely difficult and heartbreaking situations with children in the foster care system.
 And this is a crisis not just here in the U.S. but in many other countries as well.
 Because of this I appreciate the heart of those who are willing to go through foster care training and become foster parents in order to help children during these awful transitions.
 And I appreciate those who want to further provide for children in the foster system through adoption.

 But I am just not for it.

 There is too much unjustified removal of children from their parents.
 There is widely documented corruption by Child Protective Services (CPS) across the United States, even by former insiders.
 And where I live, in Georgia, anyone can call in an anonymous complaint to the Division of Family and Children Services (DFCS) and cause an investigation to be opened.
 Anonymous callers are encouraged to share their identities so they can testify if a case goes to court but are not required to do so.

 I’ve known parents (with extremely adoptable young children) who have packed up and fled the state rather than be at the mercy of an anonymous DFCS tip.
 And wonderful people live with the nagging realization that they could appear to do or say the wrong thing (or worse, tick off the wrong person) and risk a lengthy legal battle and the permanent loss of their children…into the waiting arms of a foster-adopt family.

 In any other legal arena in the United States, a person has the right to know who accused them but that is not the case with Child Protective Services.
 The accuser can remain unknown to the parent throughout the entire legal/illegal proceedings.